Large spots on the child's body. Diseases that cause spots on a child's body

 • serological analysis;

-• scraping research;
+• scraping examination;

 • dermatoscopy;

-• inspection with a Wood's lamp;
+• examination using a Wood's lamp;

-• analysis of feces for helminths;
+• fecal analysis for helminths;

 • determination of antinuclear antibodies in the blood;